MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-azure-sql-database.md

 - Your browser must have pop-ups enabled.
 - You need an Azure subscription.
-- You need access to an existing SQL database.
+- You need access to an existing SQL Database.
 - You need a valid PowerApps license or sign up for a [30 day trial license](../signup-for-powerapps.md).

 ## Create an app